Yale-NeRD/mind/ctrl_scripts/readme.md

 - Run the main script `run_commands.py` with the profile corresponding to the test.

+- When each task of the profile is finished (see below for more details), output from servers/VMs will be updated at `scripts/run.log`

 ## Performance evaluation with memory traces
 ```
 python3 scripts/run_commands.py --profile profiles/05_load_trace.yaml